KrishnaKEA/KODAK-SD1/readme.md

  <br/>
 <strong>Note</strong>:

-Users can view discussions and events without the need for logging.
-However, whenever User need
+Users can view discussions and events without the need for logging in.
+However, whenever a User needs

-to interact with our system, for example to see members, signup for events or post some comments in
+to interact with our system, for example to see members, signup for events or post comments in

-the discussions…they need to be logged in as member, in other words, register themselves.
+the discussions… they need to be logged in as a member, in other words, register themselves.